plattenmichael/DeepnCCA/README.md

 # DeepCC
 This is a tool that extracts the intracranial and corpus callosum area as a biomarker, normalized corpus callosum, for neurodegeneration in multiple sclerosis.

+In the required.txt file you will find the versions of the tools used to run the model.
+It is important that you are using the correct environment, otherwise you may receive errors.

 #Instructions:

 #Pre-processing